middletemplelibrary/A-Gentlemans-Library/README.md

 Middle Templar John Evelyn was an early Fellow of the Royal Society, writing books on horticulture and air pollution.
 Admitted to the Inn in 1636, he kept a diary of his time at the Inn until his death in 1706.
 <br><br>
 <param ve-image
-      label=": Portrait of John Evelyn.
+      label="Portrait of John Evelyn.
 T. Bragg after Kneller.
-Image courtesy of the Wellcome Collection (CC BY 4.0) " url="https://github.com/user-attachments/assets/5a26d6ca-553b-4f9b-abd7-49d729014cef">
+Image courtesy of the Wellcome Collection (CC BY 4.0)" url="https://github.com/user-attachments/assets/5a26d6ca-553b-4f9b-abd7-49d729014cef">

 ## 27. The Philosophical Transactions of the Royal Society 1665-